-1. Students should be able to employ appropriate methods and technologies to conduct basic research on historical concepts, figures, events, and topics related to U.S. history prior to 1877
+1. Students should be able to employ appropriate methods and technologies to conduct basic research on

 - 2. Students should be able to recognize and understand the significance of key historical figures, events and concepts related to U.S. history prior to 1877 - 3.
 Students should be able to recognize and assume responsibility as a citizen by learning to think independently, by engaging in public discourse and debate, and obtaining information about and maintaining an understanding of current events and their relationship to the past.